smha118/ML_evalulation_tool/Readme.md

 # Dependencies
 The following versions of python and libraries were used.
-So anything higher than these should work, unless there are some major changes.
+Any version higher than these should work, unless there are some major changes.
 ```
 python: 3.8.13
 panda: 1.4.2